Kotrotsos/recorder/recorderclient/HOW.AI.md

 This file documents complex parts of the codebase and explains how they work.

+## Transcript Edit Feature in Expanded Cards

+### March 21, 2025

+The audio recorder component now includes an edit functionality that allows users to reuse transcripts for further processing.
+This feature enables a more efficient workflow by letting users bring transcript content back to the recorder component for new transformations.

+### Implementation Details

+1. **UI Component**:
+   - A pencil icon button is added to the footer of expanded card modals
+   - For transcript cards, the button allows direct editing of the transcript
+   - For summary/analysis cards with an associated transcript, the button allows reusing the original transcript

+2. **Workflow**:
+   - When a user clicks the edit button in an expanded card:
+     1. The modal is closed
+     2. The transcript content is copied to the text input area
+     3. The UI automatically switches to the "Write" tab
+     4. The recorder component is expanded (not minimized) for visibility
+     5. The textarea is focused for immediate editing

+3. **State Management**:
+   - A new `activeTab` state variable tracks and controls which tab is currently active
+   - The `Tabs` component uses controlled state instead of the default value approach
+   - This allows programmatic switching between tabs when edit is clicked
+   - The `isMinimized` state is set to `false` to ensure the recorder is expanded

+4. **Technical Implementation**:
+   - For transcript cards (`selectedCard.type === 'transcribe'`), the content is directly used
+   - For non-transcript cards that have an original transcript, the content is retrieved from the `transcriptMap`
+   - The feature ensures transcripts aren't lost when they're deleted from the UI, allowing for easy recovery and reuse

+### User Experience Benefits

+This feature provides several workflow improvements:
+- Allows users to iteratively refine transcripts and transformations
+- Prevents loss of work by making it easy to reuse content
+- Creates a more seamless experience by connecting the expanded view back to the editing flow
+- Reduces the need to manually copy-paste content between views
+- Ensures the editor is visible by automatically expanding the recorder

 ## Simplified Audio Processing Workflow

 ### May 23, 2025